 3. When you arrive in Panama, on the first day you will meet with your lawyer at their office to sign documents giving them the authority to represent you at immigration.
 There is also a questionnaire form that is required for getting a Visa.
 Don’t be surprised if you are asked if you have even been a prostitute or a drug dealer.
 This will be a 1-2 hour meeting.

 (NOTE: If you get your documents authenticated at the Panama Embassy in your country instead of an apostille, there is an additional step in Panama which must be done before you can apply for your Visa at immigration.
 You will need to get all documents authenticated by the Ministry of Foreign Relations in Panama City.
 Your attorney will take care of this for you.
 This will take 2 days and they charge $5 per document.
 You can avoid this step if you get your documents apostilled.)

 5. On day 3, you will meet your lawyer at immigration again to get your temporary, or also called a processing Visa.
 The temporary Visa is good for 6 months.
 This gives immigration time to verify all the documents you have submitted.
-Once everything is verified, and before the 6 months is up, you will be notified by your lawyer that your permanent Visa is ready.
-You will probably be at immigration 3-4 hours this day.
+Usually within 3-6 months, your permanent visa will be ready.

 6. If you do not plan to stay in Panama for the 6 months that your Visa is being processed, you will need to get a Multi-entry Visa stamp in your passport.
 This allows you to leave Panama while immigration is processing your Visa.
 Your lawyer will help you with the Multi-Entry Stamp process.
 You will need to give immigration your passport.
 It will take 2 days to get it back.
 Failure to get the Multi-Entry Stamp then wanting to leave Panama before your permanent Visa is ready will result in a $2000 fine.
 It is better to get the $50 multi-entry stamp!